kmartins/result_kt/README.md

 I needed something as is done in `Kotlin` and did not want to add other functions that not are used in my projects.

+There is another package similar, [result][resultk], however, it was discontinued.

 ## Usage

 Add it in your `pubspec.yaml`: